nasa/fprime/Svc/GenericHub/docs/sdd.md

 \page SvcGenericHub Generic Hub Component
-# Drv::SvcGenericHub Generic Hub Component
+# Svc::GenericHub Generic Hub Component

 The Generic Hub component is an implementation of the F´ [hub pattern](https://nasa.github.io/fprime/UsersGuide/best/hub-pattern.html).
 This pattern (and component) is used to bridge across an address space barrier between F´ deployments and route F´ port